snixtho/hawf/README.md

 - Based on the Task Asynchronous Programming (TAP) pattern.
 - Response caching.

+For a complete overview of all the features, check out the documentation.

 # Documentation
 Check out the main documentation [here](docs/).